Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Experiment Design

 \subsubsection{Usability}

-The third hypothesis (\textbf{H3}) was designed for examining the usability of our methodology.
+\textbf{H3} was designed for examining the usability of our methodology.
 The fiducial SUS questionnaire was engaged to evaluate the practical usability of the proposed AR approach in helping with IPT visualization analysis.
 The individual scale values were collected and then calculated to obtain a final SUS score for each participant.
 A pre-requisite normality testing was implemented and the SUS scores showed normal distribution over the two group conditions.
 Here, a dependent t-test (95\% CI) determined that the mean usability in the AR approach ($M$=72.71, $SD$=13.12) differed statistically from the usability in the conventional setting ($M$=29.38; $SD$=11.03), ($t$(11) = 6.614, $p$ $<$ 0.001).
-As illustrated in Figure \ref{fig:ues}.$d$, the median SUS score achieved by the AR approach had a considerable lead to conventional setting, implying that the high usability of the proposed AR approach is fully disclosed.
+As illustrated in Figure \ref{fig:ues}.$d$, the median SUS score achieved by the AR approach had an evident lead to conventional setting, implying that satisfactory usability of the proposed AR approach is fully disclosed.
 In fact, the majority of the participants admitted a substantial exceeding in usability and user experience of the AR method, compared to the conventional settings when tackling IPT contextual visualization analysis.